 We were renting a 600-square-foot cabin about a mile outside of town which was as challenging in as many ways as it might have looked attractive in pictures.
-I’d carried her to KTOO‘s studios and couldn’t get her back into the carrier for the walk back.
+I’d carried her to her dad’s new workplace KTOO for this red carpet concert (you can see us in the background at 7:42!), and then could not get her back into the carrier for our walk back to the cabin.

 It was getting dark when she started crying inconsolably.
 I’d forgotten fresh diapers so found myself in the baby aisle of Foodland IGA laying her on my coat on the tiled floor only to discover that she was dry.
 But I’d shed our winter gear which was heaped in a pile.
 We moved to a bench by the exit, where we wouldn’t be as much of a navigational hazard for other shoppers, to recombobulate.
 Imogen fell fast asleep in the process.

 I sat almost motionless on the bench with her asleep for about a half an hour.
 It’s not an exaggeration: every person who walked by us at least smiled, some stopped to have a full conversation.